kiudev/kiudev/README.md

 <h2>Hi I'm Daniel 👋</h2>

 Passionate to discover new technologies for implement in my projects.
-I'm currently a student, looking forward to learn and build amazing things.
+Looking forward to learn and build amazing things.

 Here you'll find a collection of my repositories, contributions and experiencies about software development.